omics-kitchen/ContrApption/README.md

 # ContrApption

+    Note: ContrApption is currently in beta testing

 ContrApption interactively visualizes RNA-Seq style datasets from a single function call, using HTML to create sharable documents without the need to write or host a Shiny app.
-ContrApption interacts with other widgets using [crosstalk]().
+ContrApption interacts with other widgets using [crosstalk](https://rstudio.github.io/crosstalk/).

 ## Modes